YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    YDB>ZMESSAGE 150373850:"x"
-   %GTM-E-GVUNDEF, Undefined local variable: x
+   %YDB-E-GVUNDEF, Undefined local variable: x

 This ZMESSAGE command supplies the substitution text for the message.